ono-midori/ono-midori.github.io/techs/linuxmm.md

 ## Page Table Management

 This chapter will begin by describing how the page table is arranged and what types are used to describe the three separate levels of the page table, followed by how a virtual address is broken up into its component parts for navigating the table.
 Once covered, it will be discussed how the lowest level entry, the *Page Table Entry (PTE)* and what bits are used by the hardware.
-The initialisation stage is then discussed, which shows how the page tables are initialised during boot strapping.
+The initialization stage is then discussed, which shows how the page tables are initialized during boot strapping.
 Finally, we will cover how the TLB and CPU caches are utilized.

 ### Describing the Page Directory

 Each process a pointer (`mm_struct->pgd`) to its own *Page Global Directory (PGD)* which is a physical page frame.
 This frame contains an array of type `pgd_t` which is an architecture specific type defined in `<asm/page.h>`.
 On the x86, the process page table is loaded by copying `mm_struct->pgd` into the `cr3` register which has the side effect of flushing the TLB.

-Each active entry in the PGD table points to a page frame containing an array of *Page Middle Directory (PMD)* entries of type `pmd_t` which in turns points to the page frames containing *Page Table Entries (PTE)* of type `pte_t`, which finally points to page frames containing the actual user data (三级页表).
+Each active entry in the PGD table points to a page frame containing an array of *Page Middle Directory (PMD)* entries of type `pmd_t`, which in turns points to the page frames containing *Page Table Entries (PTE)* of type `pte_t`, which finally points to page frames containing the actual user data (三级页表).
 In the event the page has been swapped out to backing storage, the swap entry is stored in the PTE and used by `do_swap_page()` during page fault, to find the swap entry containing the page data.

 ![Page table layout](./pics/understand-html006.png)